ovh/docs/pages/platform/databases/mongodb_09_remote_disk_migration/guide.en-gb.md

 | db1-60  |              400GB           |              1280GB           |
 | db1-120 |              800GB           |              2560GB           |

-Also, before the migration the displayed disk space was shared with the system, meaning it would not be equal to the effective disk space available for data storage.
-With remote disk, the space amount displayed is the effective disk space available for data storage.
+On top of that, prior to the migration the displayed disk space is shared with the system, meaning it would not be equal to the effective disk space available for data storage.
+With remote disk, the displayed space amount is the effective disk space available for data storage.

 ## Migration

-### Timeline
+### Migration imeline

-07/02 : All new service are remote disk only.
+- 2023/02/07 : All new services are remote disk only.

-08/02 - 12/02 : Mailing the owner of impacted services.
+- From 2023/02/08 to 2023/02/12 : An email is sent to the owners of impacted services.

-08/02 - 12/02 : Migration maintenance task available to the customer.
+- From 2023/02/08 to 2023/02/12 : A migration maintenance task available to the customer.

-13/03 - 26/03 : Migration of services, to get the exact date of your migration check the maintenances task of your service.
+- From 2023/03/13 to 2023/03/26 : Migration of services.
+To get the exact date of your migration, check the maintenances task of your service.

-Migration day : Mailing to warn your service has been successfully migrated.
+On migration day, an email will be sent to the concerned customers to inform them about the successful migration.

-### Steps
+### Migration steps

 The migration of your service will be done in 6 major steps:

 1. Stopping MongoDB process
 2. Attaching a remote disk to the existing VM
 3. Setup and encryption of the new remote disk
-4. Copying data from local ssd to the remote disk
+4. Copying data from local SSD to the remote disk
 5. Starting MongoDB process
 6. Mailing to warn your service has been successfully migrated

-For `business` and `enterprise` plans, nodes are migrated one after the other allowing for your application to still have access to the data.
+For `Business` and `Enterprise` plans, nodes are migrated one after the other, allowing your application to still have access to the data.
-However, `essential` plan are composed of only one node, meaning a service intureption is to be expected.
+However, `Essential` plans are composed of only one node, meaning a service interruption is to be expected.

 ## FAQ

-#### Is there service interuption expected ?
+#### Is a service interruption expected?

 It depends of the plan you are using:

-`business` and `enterprise` : You will NOT experience a service interuption, we are going to migrate your data one node at a time, making it seemless for the app connected to your MongoDB.
+- `Business` and `Enterprise` : You will not experience a service interruption.
+We are going to migrate your data one node at a time, making it seamless for the app connected to your MongoDB.

-`essentials` : You will experience a service interuption of a few minute, it correspond to the time it takes to migrate your data from the local storage to the remote one.
+- `Essentials` : You will experience a service interruption during a few minutes, corresponding to the time it takes to migrate your data from the local storage to the remote one.

-#### Is data loss expected ?
+#### Is data loss expected?

 No, all your data will be copied to the new storage without any loss.

-#### Is there change to at rest data encryption ?
+#### Will data encryption at rest change?

 No, we will still be using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) to encrypt your data at rest.

-#### Is there going to be a performance change ?
+#### Will there be performance changes?

-Maybe, the new storage does not have the same performance as using the local ssd disk of the VM.
-The overall performance of your database is dependant of many parameters, mainly but not limited to your workload type and the specification of the hardware running your database.
-With changing the disk technologie we're changing a part of the hardware running the database, thus you might see performance change when using your database.
+Maybe.
+The new storage does not have the same performance as using the local SSD disk of the VM.
+The overall performance of your database is dependent on many parameters, mainly but not limited to your workload type and the specification of the hardware running your database.
+With this change in disk technology, we are changing a part of the hardware running the database, so you might see performance change when using your database.

-#### How to know if my service is impacted ?
+#### How to know if my service is impacted?

-If your service has been created before the 7th of febuary 2023 your service use local disk storage and will be migrated.
-You can also check the type of storage your service is using, you can look at the storage property in the OVHcloud manager page of your service.
-The value `local SSD` would mean you have not been migrated yet, you should have a maintenace scheduled for the migration.
+If your service has been created before the 7th of Febuary 2023, your service uses local disk storage and will be migrated.
+You can also check the type of storage your service is using, reading your service's storage properties in the OVHcloud Control Panel.
+The value `local SSD` means you have not been migrated yet and you will have a scheduled maintenance for the migration.

-#### Does the price change ?
+#### Does the price change?

 No, the price will still be the same for more effective storage.

-#### What do I have to do ?
+#### What should I do?

-Nothing, everything is handled by OVHcloud operation team, your service will be migrated without you noticing anything.
+Nothing.
+Everything is handled by the OVHcloud operations team.
+Your service will be migrated without you noticing anything.

-#### Will I lose effective disk space ?
+#### Will I lose effective disk space?

-No, in fact you will gain effective disk space.
+No, you will actually gain effective disk space.

-#### When my service will be migrated ?
+#### When will my service be migrated?

-All services impacted are going to be migrated between the 13th and the 26th of March.
-You can find out the exact time of migration in the maintenance window of your service OVHcloud manager page.
+All concerned services are going to be migrated between the 13th and the 26th of March.
+You can find out the exact time of migration in you service's maintenance window in the OVHcloud Control Panel.
 You can also follow the migration via the [OVHcloud status page of the migration](https://public-cloud.status-ovhcloud.com/incidents/4wbsn6c6ys85).

-#### Can I change the migration date ?
+#### Can I change the migration date?

 Yes, you can manualy trigger the maintenance to a more convinient time for you.

-#### Can I block the migration ?
+#### Can I refuse the migration?

 No, this migration is mandatory.

-#### Can I still order local ssd services ?
+#### Can I still order local SSD services?

-No, since the 7th of febuary 2023 only remote disk storage is available with MongoDB services and in general with public cloud databases.
+No, since the 7th of febuary 2023 only remote disk storage is available with MongoDB services and in general with Public Cloud Databases.

 ## We want your feedback!